 A4.
 Global biodiversity impacts of UK economic activity / sustainable consumption

-Experimental Statistic – indicator under development.
-The UK biodiversity indicators project team would welcome feedback on the novel methods used in the development of this indicator.
-For example, does this new indicator measure something readers feel should be measured, and how well does it measure global impacts?
-As this is an experimental statistic it has not been assessed.
+Official statistics in development – indicator under development: The UK biodiversity indicators project team would welcome feedback on the novel methods used in the development of this indicator.
+For example, does this new indicator measure something readers feel should be measured?
+As this is an official statistic in development, it has not been assessed.

 Type: State indicator